 As a Google employee, you’ve been granted Restricted Stock Units, commonly referred to at the company as Google Stock Units (or GSUs for short).
 This is an excellent benefit that adds to your overall compensation.
 But in a down market, there are some tax traps to be aware of, mainly the IRS’s wash sale rules.
 Wash sales aren’t typically a major consideration for taxpayers.
 However, Google’s monthly vesting of GSUs creates a unique tax filing obstacle.
-If you want to know how to correctly handle this on your tax return, keep reading.
+If you want to know how to correctly handle this on your tax return, keep reading to learn about the wash sale rules.

 Wash Sale Rules